ClementNerma/NightOS/docs/specs/shell-scripting.md

 end
 ```

-To declare a variable with an optional type, we wrap its initialization value in the optional operator `?(...)`:
+To declare a variable with an nullable type, we wrap its initialization value in the nullable operator `?(...)`:

 ```hydre
 var a = 1 # int